Shortcodes

 {{< /exercise >}}4.
 Tabbed exercise variants #

-When the same task has different paths (macOS vs Linux, Python vs Go, kubectl vs helm), wrap a tabs block inside exercise:
+When the same task has different paths (macOS vs Linux, Python vs Go, kubectl vs helm), wrap a tabs block inside exercise.
+If an exercise contains more than one tabs block, give each one a unique id so their panes do not merge during Hugo’s nested shortcode rendering:

 Pick your platform and run the install command: